Mauritania travel guide

 Carry ID, especially when travelling outside Nouakchott (where you may encounter many police road checks).
 You should comply promptly with directions from the police and other Mauritanian security forces.

 Homosexuality is a punishable offence in Mauritania.
+See our information and advice page for the LGBT community before you travel.

 Drugs laws are severe.
 Those found in the possession of any illegal drug may receive a prison sentence.